 Orrock, J. L., B. M. Connolly, W.-G. Choi, P. W. Guiden, S. W. Swanson, and S. Gilroy.
-In press.
+2018.
 Plants eavesdrop on cues produced by snails and induce constly defenses that affect insect herbivores.

 Connolly, B. M., J. L. Orrock.
-In press.
+2018.
 Habitat-specific capture timing of deer mice (Peromyscus maniculatus) suggests that predators structure temporal activity of prey.

 Schwemm, C. A., C. A. Drost, T. J. Coonan, J. L. Orrock, and T. R. Stanley.
 In press.
 Comparison of density estimators for monitoring long-term population trends in deer mice, Peromyscus maniculatus, on the California Channel Islands.